0cyn/bn_objc_ui/README.md

 It is a work in progress and is not yet feature complete.
 I'm putting it on github so I don't forget it exists <3

-It exists as part of a project aimed at integrating `ktool`'s utilities into BinaryNinja.

 `ktool` is a long-standing, long-maintained python-only project for Objective-C introspection and metadata dumping.

 ## Installation